 Top 5 Alternatives to Catnip

-Best known for its soothing qualities to humans, Valerian Root acts as a stimulant to cats.
-Over 120 chemical components are found in valerian and although it’s a very complex herb, it has not been found to have any negative side effects with moderate use.
+Valerian root is not only popular as a tea for humans, but also as a stimulant for cats.
+Over 120 chemical components are found in valerian but while it’s a very complex herb, it has not been found to have any negative side effects when used moderately.